Baqend/guide/src/index.md

   - **AccessLog:** Each request wich is served by our Baqend servers or the CDN generates a log entry.
 You can view and search in the access logs within a period of 30 days.
 [Read More](#app-logging)
-  - **AppLog:** While developing and later in production is is really common to log specific actions of your app or baqend code for debugging and usage analysis.
+  - **AppLog:** While developing and later in production is is really common to log specific actions of your app or Baqend code for debugging and usage analysis.
 Therefore the SDK provides a simple logging API that you can use to create log entries which are kept for an period of 30 days.
 [Read More](#access-logs)

 **API Explorer** - The API Explorer provides a GUI to serve the underlying REST API of Baqend.
-Here you can explore and made direct HTTP calls to your baqend server.
+Here you can explore and made direct HTTP calls to your Baqend server.

 **Settings** - Her you can configure additional settings of your Baqend app like: